 What happens at the Internal Development Approvals Committee meetings?

 If you are an objector, you will be provided with five minutes to address the Committee to raise any matters you feel should be considered in reaching a decision and to present any alternatives or permit conditions you feel should be applied to a prospective permit.
+Councillors may ask you questions about your objection and seek to better understand how the proposal will affect you.

 How do I know what the Committee will be considering at the meeting?